re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/Planner.md

 # Meeting Outline & Notes
-1) Go over GPS Notes again, going over the sections that have been added and given more detail
+1) Go over GPS Notes again, going over the sections that have been added and given in more detail
     * How to guage the GPS accuracy (PDOP)
     * Improving GPS Accuracy (DGNSS, SBAS)
     * Almanac Data, Ephemeris data, trasnmission of this data